Surviving Spouse Benefits: What Widows Need to Know

 You may be eligible for Chapter 35 Survivors' and Dependents' Educational Assistance if your veteran spouse:

-• died of any cause while holding a 100% P&T rating at the time of death — even if the cause of death was unrelated to service,
+- died of any cause while holding a P&T (permanent and total) rating — whether through a schedular 100% rating or TDIU — at the time of death, even if the cause of death was unrelated to service,

-Eligible surviving spouses and dependents may receive up to 36 months of education benefits if they began the program on or after August 1, 2018 (or up to 45 months if the program started before that date), worth $1,574 monthly for full-time enrollment for the rate year of October 1, 2025 through September 30, 2026.
+Eligible surviving spouses and dependents may receive up to 36 months of education benefits (or up to 45 months if the program began before August 1, 2018).
+The current full-time enrollment rate is $1,574 per month for the rate year October 1, 2025 through September 30, 2026.
+A few key rules to know:

 Home Loan Benefits

-Many surviving spouses qualify for VA home loans — typically when the veteran died in service or from a service-connected disability, and you haven't remarried (or you remarried at age 55 or older for marriages on or after January 5, 2021).
+Many surviving spouses qualify for VA home loans — typically when the veteran died in service, died from a service-connected disability, or was permanently and totally (P&T) disabled at the time of death, and you haven't remarried (or, for prior marriages, you remarried on or after attaining age 57 and on or after December 16, 2003).
+Note: the age-55 threshold that applies to DIC remarriage rules does not extend to VA home loan eligibility, which retains the age-57 standard.
 VA loans offer competitive rates and no down payment.
 Since 2020, borrowers with full entitlement face no county loan limit — county caps apply only to those with reduced or partial entitlement.
 Once you have a Certificate of Eligibility, the benefit doesn't expire and can be used multiple times.

 Burial and Cemetery Benefits